JoyFlickTeam/joyflick/README.md

 - Home Screen
   - (GET) Query all games from api according to recent releases.
 - Game Screen
-  - (GET) Query all the users who have reviewed the game.
+  - (GET) Query all the users who have reviewed the game, including each rating.
 - Comment Screen
   - (POST) Adding a comment on a review for a game.
 - Search Screen